 At the beginning of January, he holed up in the snowy mountains of Nagano Prefecture with The Giants pitcher Ryusei Yamada for training.
 He ran up a 2-kilometer-long steep slope at a ski resort and up a mountain trail to strengthen his lower body.
 "There are rocks and stones under the snow, so if you can balance and use your body well, the ground becomes much easier," he said, incorporating the feeling he gained from training on rough terrain into pitch.
 "I can throw more easily, or rather, I can throw without using any unnecessary force, so I'm starting to see good results," he said, realizing the benefits of his training, which he has been doing for five consecutive years.

-The right-handed reliever, who pitched in 50 games in 2011, said, "I want to start pitching soon.
-I'm going to show a new side of myself," and has had an awakening with the Shinjo Ham Fighters.
+The right-handed reliever pitcher, who appeared in 50 games in 2023, said, "I want to pitch as soon as possible.
+I want to show a new side of myself," as he prepares to awaken his potential with the Shinjo Fighters.
 (Haruki Kawakami)

 Featured